venndr/erebus/README.md

 If you don't need multiple encryption keys, provide at hard-coded in `MyApp.Erebus`.

-Currently we support only encoding / decoding data using Ecto changeset.
+Currently, we support only encoding / decoding data using Ecto changeset.